Celebrity Big Brother (British TV series): Spin-offs

 Celebrity Big Brother has been host to various spin-off series throughout the years.
 Most notably, Big Brother: Celebrity Hijack aired in 2008 following the racism controversy surrounding the fifth series.
 The series lasted for a total of 26 days, with John Loughton being crowned the winner on the final day.
 Despite the success of Celebrity Big Brother, the spin-off series provided poor ratings and was not renewed.
 Ultimate Big Brother was the final series to air on Channel 4, and featured fourteen of the most memorable housemates from both Big Brother and Celebrity Big Brother competing in the series.
 Numerous other spin-offs have occurred throughout the series such as Big Brother's Big Mouth, hosted by Russell Brand, and Big Brother's Little Brother hosted by Dermot O'Leary.
-Following the show's move to Channel 5, Big Brother's Bit on the Side is the only currently airing spin-off series.
+Following the show's move to Channel 5, Big Brother's Bit on the Side was the only spin-off series.
+For ITV's revival, Late and Live will remain as the main spin-off series, hosted by AJ Odudu and Will Best, and continue airing on ITV2 and ITVX as with the civilian series.